marclove/handbook/about-gaslight.md

 building, and sharing.
 If a proposed action doesn't involve most or all of these three, it probably isn't something that we should do, or spend much time on.

+## Values

+### Transparency

+We share most financial information within the company.
+We let our clients know what is going on.
+We default to honesty.
+We don't value creating secrets.
+Although it may require a special request, anyone who wants information can usually get it by asking others.
+Very few questions are off limits.

+### Sustainable Work

+We value a comfortable work environment and a comfortable working pace.
+We discourage short-cuts today that will be expensive tomorrow.
+We do not work long hours to meet deadlines.
+We believe in moving projects forward at a steady pace over attempting large, risky jumps.

+### Autonomy

+We empower Gaslighters with information so that they can act autonomously.
+We let people know the intent and the vision of the company and let them decide how to execute.
+We expect people to be autonomous and we cultivate that autonomy.
+We support and value people's autonomous efforts.
+Speaking at conferences, writing open source tools, writing articles, educating themselves and honing their skills, examining and honing our process etc. When I think about accountability, I think about it in the scope of these autonomous efforts[

+These ideas are taken directly from a talk that @cdmwebs played when he talked about becoming the CEO:

+<iframe width="640" height="360" src="//www.youtube.com/embed/psAXMqxwol8" frameborder="0" allowfullscreen></iframe>

+Here are some concept form the talk and David Marqet's website:

+* Give control, don’t take control.
+* Create technical competence in the workplace.
+* Be honest, public, and clear about the organization’s goals.
+* Move authority to where the information is.
+* Give the Benefit of the Doubt

+Best summarized from the prime directive that Doug linked to for our retrospectives:

+> We assume that everyone did the best job they could, given what they
+> knew at the time, their skills and abilities, the resources available,
+> and the situation at hand.

+### Focus On Process

+We value the process we have developed for working on projects.
+We continually look for ways to improve our process and share these ideas with our clients.

+### Pay it Forward

+This is how I would best describe our community involvement.
+We pay forward our knowledge and our successes, because there is value in cultivating the success of those who are hungry for it like we are, and value in being a part of that success.
+Especially on a local level.

+### Humility

+No matter how well we do, we can always be better.